wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-extensions-customscript.md

 ### Using Custom Script extension with templates

-To learn about using Custom Script extension with templates, see the documentation [here](/documentation/articles/virtual-machines-extensions-customscript%20-with%20template).
+To learn about using Custom Script extension with Azure Resource Manager templates, see the documentation [here](/documentation/articles/virtual-machines-extensions-customscript%20-with%20template).

 <!--Image references-->
 [5]: ./media/virtual-machines-extensions-customscript/addcse.png